How to get a credit score after moving to the U.S.

 Ruby did two of these.
 “I opened a secured credit card at first, and I was lucky because my boyfriend of a few weeks at the time (now husband) was sold on the travel hacking idea and put me as an authorized user on his credit card,” she says.

-How to get a credit score of 750 after one year
+How to get a great credit score after one year

-There’s no saying exactly how long it will take to get to a specific credit score.
-However, credit scoring models may consider similar factors to determine your scores.
+While it is unpredictable how long it will take to get to a specific credit score, most credit scoring models consider similar factors to determine your score over time.
 Knowing and focusing on these factors can help you build a good credit history.
-Over time, this can lead to having a good or excellent credit score.

 The primary scoring factors are often broken up into several categories: